-The Company has evaluated the costs to implement century date change compliant systems conversions and is in the process of executing a planned conversion of its systems prior to the year 2000.
-Although such costs may be a factor in describing changes in operating profit for one or more of the Company's business segments in any given reporting period, the Company currently does not believe that the anticipated costs of year 2000 systems conversions will have a material impact on its future consolidated results of operations or cash flows.
-However, due to the interdependent nature of computer systems, the Company may be adversely impacted in the year 2000 depending on whether it or entities not affiliated with the Company have addressed this issue successfully.
+Although such costs may be a factor in describing changes in operating profit in any given reporting period, the Company currently does not believe that the anticipated costs of Year 2000 systems conversions will have a material impact on its future consolidated results of operations.
+Based on the progress Liggett has made in addressing Year 2000 issues and its strategy and timetable to complete its compliance program, the Company does not foresee significant risks associated with its Year 2000 initiatives at this time.
+However, if the Company identifies any significant risks related to its Year 2000 compliance effort, or if its progress deviates from the projected timetable, Liggett will develop contingency plans it deems necessary to meet compliance deadlines at that time.
+Due to the interdependent nature of computer systems, the Company may be adversely impacted in the year 2000 depending on whether it or its vendors or customers have addressed this issue successfully.